ttpreport/ligolo-mp/README.md

 ## Does it require Administrator/root access ?

-On the *agent* side, no!
+On the *agent* side - no!
 Everything can be performed without administrative access.

 However, on your the *server*, you need to be able to create/modify *tun* interfaces.